 9. Offer a solution 🎁

-A call center agent should always stay focused on helping customers with their problems.
+A call center team should always stay focused on helping customers with their problems.
 By redirecting the conversation back to critical issues, agents must provide constructive solutions to their problems.

 It is often sufficient to gain the acceptance and appreciation of angry clients when you demonstrate that you are open to finding the best solution while dealing with difficult cases instead of giving up after discovering their issue.

 10. Return to the main points

 When call center agents return to the points that matter, it may be easier to deescalate angry conversations and help callers discover solutions to their problems.

 It is extremely important to let the angry caller know that you are on their side when they have finished their talk.